Explore the natural world on the Central Coast

 Kayaking on Morro Bay is a long-standing adventure that has been popular for many years.
 Growing from just a few kayak operators about 30 years ago, kayaking has become a leading water sport.
 There are several operators located along the waterfront offering several styles of sea-worthy kayaks for everyone from the novice to the expert.

 Other on-the-water adventures include stand-up paddleboards and electric boats.
-Paddleboard rentals are located on the waterfront, many operators include lessons for first-timers and they all offer special packages, including one offering paddleboard yoga.
+Paddleboard rentals are located on the waterfront, many operators include lessons for first-timers and they all offer special packages.
 Electric boats are an excellent way to enjoy the water in a safe and comfortable vessel.
 Rent by the hour or day and take a picnic.

 Take a sightseeing or brunch tour aboard the luxurious Chablis, a 50-foot, two-story riverboat boarding at the north end of the Embarcadero.

 Out on the bay, you are going to see the California sea lions that like to lounge on the floating dock.
 Be sure to keep some distance so as not to disturb them.
 You will also come across some of the southern sea otters that spend time eating and resting here.
 Many of the otters are moms with pups.
 Again, keep a safe distance of at least 100 yards.

 During winter Morro Bay is visited by approximately 200 species of birds, many of them water birds like long billed curlews, the largest of the sandpipers with the long curving beak and least sandpipers, the tiniest of the sandpipers that forage along the shoreline.
 There are pelicans, herons, shorebirds, terns, grebes, loons and gulls.
 And Morro Bay is home to peregrine falcons and visiting osprey.
 The popular Morro Bay Winter Bird Festival is held in January during the Martin Luther King, Jr. weekend.